cs357/textbook/notes/random-monte-carlo.md

 **_Monte Carlo methods_** are algorithms that rely on repeated random sampling to approximate a desired quantity.
 Monte Carlo methods are typically used in modeling the following types of problems:

-*   Nondeterministic processes
+*   Nondeterministic processes,
-*   Complicated deterministic systems and deterministic problems with high dimensionality (e.g., Monte Carlo integration)
+*   Complicated deterministic systems and deterministic problems with high dimensionality (e.g. integration of non-trivial functions).

-One of the most common applications of Monte Carlo is to approximate an area/volume for a given shape.
+One of the most common applications of Monte Carlo is to approximate the area/volume for a given shape.
 For example, to approximate the area of a circle, we can first uniformly sample a large number of points in a square region around the circle.
 Then, we check which points are inside the circle to get a percentage of points in the circle, \\(p\\).
 Finally, we approximate the circle's area by multiplying \\(p\\) by the square's area.
-The reason Monte Carlo works in this scenario is:
+Monte Carlo works in this scenario because:
 1. **Uniform random sampling** means that we ensure points are scattered throughout region and cover it well
 2. Based on the **law of large numbers**, as we increase the number of samples, the average area value will converge to the true area value.
 So, using a large number of samples improves our estimate.

-### Convergence/Error
+### Integration with Monte Carlo

 Consider using Monte Carlo to estimate an integral \\(I = \int_a^b f(x) dx\\).
 Let <span>\\(X\\)</span> be a uniformly distributed random variable on <span>\\([a, b]\\)</span>.
 Then, \\(I = (b-a) \mathbb{E}[f(X)]\\).
 Using Monte Carlo with <span>\\(n\\)</span> samples, our estimate of the expected value is: